In this section on platypus ecology and behaviour you can read about:

 A nesting burrow provides shelter for a mother and her offspring for several months.
 It’s typically 3-6 metres long (measured in a straight line from the entrance to the nesting chamber), though it may be much longer, particularly along rivers prone to major flooding.
-The entrance is roughly oval in outline and just large enough to allow an adult platypus to enter (as shown at left).
+The entrance is roughly oval in outline and just large enough to allow an adult platypus to enter (as shown at right).
 Whenever a mother of young juveniles enters or exits her burrow, she blocks the entry tunnel with a series of 2-9 compacted soil plugs (or “pugs”).
 It’s believed that the pugs both deter predators from entering and help to protect juveniles from drowning if flooding occurs.

-A platypus will normally occupy two or more camping burrows over a period of a few weeks, including some that may be used by other individuals.
+A platypus will normally occupy two or more camping burrows in a period of a few weeks, including some that may be used by other individuals.
 For example, a radio-tracking study carried out along a stream in southern Victoria found that between 6 and 12 burrows were occupied by each of five animals (3 males, 2 females) monitored for 28 to 38 days.
-Three animals occupied at least one burrow known to be used by another animal during the study, though only one burrow was ever occupied by two animals at the same time.
+Three animals occupied at least one burrow known to be used by another animal during the study, though only one burrow was ever occupied by two individuals at the same time.

 A clutch of 1-3 whitish, leathery-shelled eggs (15-17 millimetres long) is laid approximately 2-3 weeks after mating.
 The eggs are then incubated for 10-11 days in an underground nesting burrow, clasped between a female’s curled-up tail and her belly.
 The young are tiny and very immature when they hatch.
 Their exit from the egg is assisted by a prominent bump (or “caruncle”) at the end of the snout, an inwardly curving egg tooth and tiny claws on the front feet.

 After hatching, the babies develop in the nesting burrow for several months before entering the water for the first time in summer.
 Throughout this period, they only feed on milk.
-Because a female platypus doesn’t have nipples, a baby sweeps its stubby bill rhythmically from side to side to slurp up milk after this is secreted directly onto the mother’s belly from two round patches of skin.
+Because a female platypus doesn’t have nipples, a baby sweeps its stubby bill rhythmically from side to side to slurp up milk secreted directly onto the mother’s belly from two round patches of skin.
 Platypus milk is thick and rich, containing on average about 39% solids (as compared to 12% solids in cow milk), 22% fat (about six times the average value for cow milk) and 8% protein (more than double the average value for cow milk).

 Juveniles are fully furred, well-coordinated and about 80% of their adult length when they first enter the water, (as shown above).
 They aren’t taught to swim or to find food by their mother, but have to master these skills on their own through trial and error.